onqtam/onqtam.github.io/_posts/2017-09-02-simple-cpp-reflection-with-cmake.md

 }
 ```

-[cmake-reflection-template](https://github.com/onqtam/cmake-reflection-template){:target="_blank"} is meant to be used as an initial starting point and it is expected to be modified by anyone using it to better suit their needs - perhaps to tweak the parsing, to use JSON instead of ```std::any<>```, to add prefixes to the macros or to change what code gets emitted.
+[cmake-reflection-template](https://github.com/onqtam/cmake-reflection-template){:target="_blank"} is meant to be used as an initial starting point and it is expected to be modified by anyone using it to better suit their needs - perhaps to tweak the parsing, to use JSON instead of ```std::any<>```, to add prefixes to the macros, to add the notion of class descriptions or to change what code gets emitted.
 The CMake part is solid and the rest can be viewed as a proof of concept.
 One might even rewrite the parser in a different language!
-I'm no expert in templating engines or writing parsers so the python script (located in [```/scripts/```](https://github.com/onqtam/cmake-reflection-template/tree/master/scripts){:target="_blank"}) is nothing special but what I've got is good enough for my needs.
+I'm no expert in templating engines or writing parsers so the python script (located in [```/scripts/```](https://github.com/onqtam/cmake-reflection-template/tree/master/scripts){:target="_blank"}) is nothing special but what I've got is good enough for my needs so far.

 ## Support for attributes and tags